Professional LearningProvides opportunities for educators to enhance their understanding of how they can help students learn and thrive.

 This network of nine discipline-based statewide projects supports ongoing quality professional development.
 Activities and programs are designed by university faculty, teacher leaders, and teacher practitioners to share current evidence-based instructional practices and strategies leading to increased achievement for all students.

-- Implementing High-Quality ELA/Literacy and ELD Instruction: Professional Learning, Leadership, and Program Supports(PDF)
+- Implementing High-Quality ELA/Literacy and English Language Development Instruction: Professional Learning, Leadership, and Program Supports(PDF)

-Chapter 11 of the 2014 ELA/ELD Framework addresses the question, “How can educators best implement the California Common Core State Standards (CA CCSS)?”
+Chapter 11 of the 2014 ELA/English Language Development (ELD) Framework addresses the question, “How can educators best implement the California CCSS?”
 It provides techniques, tools, and examples of schools as learning communities in which all adults are engaged in the ongoing cycle of learning, reflecting on, and improving their own practice.

 - Banking on Our Future